| Home | History | Contact Us | Church | Wildlife | Landscape | Towne Family | Corpus Christi College & Bishop Richard Fox | The Village

 By 1918 Sir Charles Welby Bt. owned almost all the land in Braceby parish.
 Slowly the population declined.
 In 1950 it was agreed to apply for a faculty to repair the roof.
 Attempts were made to raise £600, the estimated cost.
 Grants were applied for, but even with these there was a £150 shortfall.
 It was decided to postpone the work.

 By 1970 the population was below 20, and Braceby was part of a Group of four parishes, with Ropsley, Sapperton and Old Somerby.
 Services were held twice a month.
-At this point a decision of the Welby family to sell empty and unwanted cottages was important in saving the church from redundancy.
+At this point a decision of the Welby family to sell empty and unwanted cottages was important in saving the church from being closed.
 The people who moved in had more disposable income.
 They strongly resisted a proposal that the church should be closed, and began to raise funds to pay for maintenance work.
 A two-day Village Festival held in 1982 raised enough for the interior walls to be replastered and limewashed and other repairs to be done.
 Repairs to the bellcote meant that the second bell could be rehung.
 Kneelers were worked by parishoners and friends.

 In 1994 upon the retirement of the Rector the group of parishes was linked to six others in the Ingoldsby Group under one rector.